asigachev84/fortigate-policies-generator/README.md

 # fortigate-policies-generator
-Generate Firewall Policies from CSV
+The script generates Firewall Policies from CSV spreadsheets

 How to use: